 The floor whose surface is covered by a square or rectangular flagstone slab is called flagstone flooring.
 Flagstone is another form of sandstone.
 20 mm to 40 mm uniformly thick sandstone slab is known as flagstone.
 It is mainly used for flooring, roofing, and walkways.

 Method of Flagstone Flooring

 For the construction of flagstone flooring, first of all, a layer of earth is filled uniformly in the flooring area.
-The layer is rammed hard after mixing water to it.
+The layer is rammed hard after mixing water with it.

 A layer of lime concrete, 100 mm to 150 mm thick, is then spread over the hard bed.
 Again this layer is rammed to get a consolidated layer and left to set for 2 to 3 days.

 After this process, a layer of lime mortar, 20 to 25 mm thick is spread and flagstones are fitted in it.
-Once stone slabs are properly set in the mortar layer, mortar that has come out through joints is raked off for a depth of about 20 mm and flush pointed with 1:3 cement mortar.
+Once stone slabs are properly set in the mortar layer, the mortar that has come out through joints is raked off for a depth of about 20 mm and flush-pointed with 1:3 cement mortar.